tedserbinski/www-jekyll/_posts/mobility/2017-11-01-meet-the-11-companies-from-the-2017-techstars-mobility-accelerator-class.markdown

 categories: ["mobility"]
 tags: ["mobility"]
 social_photo: techstars-mobility-2017-demo-day.jpg
-excerpt: "The 3rd Techstars Mobility Accelerator program wrapped up on Oct 18, 2017.
-It was an amazing program driven by wonderful founders.
+excerpt: "The 3rd Techstars Mobility Accelerator program culminated on Oct 18, 2017 with two demo day events.
+Combined, this was the largest single-day event focused on mobility startups in the world.
+It was a great ending to an amazing program driven by wonderful founders.
 Read on for a short program update, videos of company pitches from demo day, and a look at what’s next."
 ---

 <h2 class="sub-title"><small>The 3rd Techstars Mobility Accelerator program wrapped up on Oct 18, 2017.
 It was an amazing program driven by wonderful founders.
 Read on for a short program update, videos of company pitches from demo day, and a look at what’s next.</small></h2>